williamberman/vq-diffusion-notebook/README.md

 Take note of which cells are optional depending on if you want to download weights from the hub or use pre-downloaded weights mounted from google drive.

-The notebook runs on a colab instance with minimum high-RAM and a standard GPU.
+The notebook runs on a colab instance with high-RAM and standard GPU.

 #### Weights